effectfully/inference-in-agda/UnificationInAgda.lagda.md

 2. the implicit `A` of `listId` elaborates to a metavariable `_A`
 3. `List _A` (what the instantiated `listId` expects as an argument) gets unified with `_LA` (the type of the actual argument)
 4. `List _A` (this time the type of the result that `listId` returns) also gets unified with the expected type, which is `ℕ -> ℕ`, because `suc` prepended to the result of the `listId` application is of this type
-5. we get the following unification problem consisting of two equations:
+5. we get a unification problem consisting of two equations:

          List _A =?= _LA
          List _A =?= List (ℕ -> ℕ)